mineiros-io/terradoc/test/testdata/golden-readme.md

   }]
   ```

-  Each object in the list accepts the following attributes:
+  Each `policy_bindings` object in the list accepts the following attributes:

   - [**`role`**](#attr-role-policy_bindings): *(**Required** `string`)*<a name="attr-role-policy_bindings"></a>